-In addition, the building provided a large display room to showcase more than а dozen Cadillacs and LaSalles, and a "dead storage department SO that owners who desire, on leaving the city for an extended time, arrange to leave their cars in the care of the company."
-In the shop, the new dealership installed "all the newest labor of equipment, saving designed especially for service work on these cars".
+In addition, the building provided a large display room to showcase more than а dozen new Cadillacs and LaSalles, and a "dead storage department SO that owners who desire, on leaving the city for an extended time, arrange to leave their cars in the care of the company."
+In the shop, the new dealership installed "all the of newest labor equipment, saving designed especially for service work on these cars".